The Index of Dirac Operators on Incomplete Edge Spaces: Connection and Dirac operator

-where $dz$ denotes a $\phi$-vertical one form and $dy$ a $\phi$-horizontal one form.
-The crucial fact is that $x \;dz$ vanishes at $N$ as a section of $T^*\bar M,$ but it does not vanish at $N$ as a section of $T_{\ie}^*M$ because the `$x$' is here part of the basis element and not a coefficient.
+The crucial fact is that $x \,dz$ vanishes at $N$ as a section of $T^* M$, but it does not vanish at $N$ as a section of $T_{\ie}^*M$ because the `$x$' is here part of the basis element and not a coef\/f\/icient.
+There is an obvious map from $T_{\ie}^*M$ to $T^*M$ which takes a dif\/ferential form expressed as a linear combination of the above basis forms to the exact same form in $T^*M$; this is an isomorphism on the interior $M^{\circ}$ but takes forms $x\,dz$ to zero over the boundary.
 Similarly, in local coordinates the sections of $T_{\ie}M$ are spanned by